mxsjoberg/md2website/pages/journal.md

 **Bytecode interpreter** (VM): translate AST to bytecode then interpret bytecode

 - stack-based VM is stack of operands and operators with result is on top of stack (no registers)
-- register-based VM is virtual registers with result in accumulator register (virtual registers are mapped to real registers via register allocation)

 ```
 push    $15     ; push 15 to stack